By Lisa Scoble, CIC, CRM

 VP of Program Business for Pearl Insurance

 Pearl Insurance is a nationally known broker, marketer, and administrator specializing in the design and administration of quality insurance plans for associations, affinity groups, and large firms.
 In addition to providing real estate professionals with quality products and services since 1979, their partnerships with XL Insurance (through Indian Harbor Insurance and Greenwich Insurance Company) solidify their strength, allowing them to offer association members an A rated E&O program.
-Pearl Insurance has been the exclusive endorsed E&O provider of the Oklahoma Association of REALTORS® since 2012.
-For more information about Pearl Insurance’s sponsored E&O program, call OAR’s Pearl Insurance Representative, at 800.447.4982.
+Pearl Insurance has been the endorsed E&O provider of the Oklahoma Association of REALTORS® since 2012.
+For more information about Pearl Insurance’s sponsored E&O program, call Emily Laposha, OAR’s Pearl Insurance Representative, at 800.447.4982.

 Information provided within this article is not to be taken as legal advice and is to be used for educational purposes only.